amal329/Processing-Ping-Pong/README.md

 # Processing-Ping-Pong
-Ping pong game is Processing.
+Ping pong game in Processing.
 This is a test branch.